 As an ad-hoc patient representative for the British Society of Gastroenterology, she recently participated in the James Lind Alliance Priority Setting Partnership for IBD.
 She also recently chaired the multi-disciplinary Delphi Patient Consultation Exercise on behalf of the BDRF.

-Jenny Pipe is a member of the Patient Liaison Group and an elected representative on the Executive Committee of IA, the Ileostomy and Internal Pouch Support Group.
+Jenny Pipe is a member of the Patient Liaison Group and a member of the IBD Sub-committee.
+She is a former member of the IA Executive.

 She suffered 10 years of ulcerative colitis until undergoing a panproctocolectomy at the age of 46 to create a permanent ileostomy.
 The support she gained from IA has led to her realisation of how important patient-to-patient support is in the recovery from surgery and she is an IA trained visitor.
 In that capacity she has been able to offer support to many patients who have undergone various surgical procedures for IBD and bowel cancer.